 This is why chiropractic care of the ACJ is so important, to keep it free and mobile.

-The AC Joint acts as a pivot giving stability to the shoulder girdle.
-It's key in the Chiropractic Help understanding of arm pain.
+The ACJ acts as a pivot giving stability to the shoulder girdle.
+It is key in to our understanding of the disabled upper limb.

-Your shoulder consists of FOUR joints, one of which is the Acromio-Clavicular joint.
+Your shoulder consists of four joints, one of which is the ACJ.
 The acromion is the bone at the highest point of the scapula, right at the tip of your shoulder, lying just above the socket.

-During shoulder movements, the clavicle rotates, mediated by the Subclavius muscle.
-This little muscle sits right under the collar bone, having a very important function in all movements of the shoulder.
+During shoulder movements, the clavicle rotates, mediated by the subclavius.
+This little muscle sits right under the collarbone, having a very important function in all movements of the upper arm.

-Can you see it below the clavicle - collarbone - in pink?
+Can you see the subclavius below the collarbone?
+It is in pink.

-The collar bone is firmly attached to the Acromion and the Coracoid process by very strong ligaments.
-So strong that often the collarbone will fracture, rather than the ligaments tear.
-It's fortunate because bones heal better than ligaments.
+The collar bone is firmly attached to the Acromion and the Coracoid process by very sturdy ligaments.
+So strong that often the collarbone will fracture, rather than they tear.
+It is fortunate because bones heal better than ligaments.

-Here you can see the upper arm ( Humerus ), the Clavicle and three parts of the Shoulder Blade (Scapula):
+Here you can see the upper arm, or humerus, the clavicle and three parts of the shoulder blade, or scapula.

-When raising the arm above the head, the scapula rotates, the collar bone acting a strut, connecting the shoulder to the sternum, or breast bone, giving stability and support to the shoulder girdle.
+When raising the arm above the head, the scapula rotates, the collar bone acting a strut, connecting the shoulder to the sternum,giving stability and support to the whole girdle.

-A fall on the shoulder drives the acromion downwards whilst the collar bone is held up by strong neck muscles (the trapezius and the sterno-cleido-mastoideus), rupturing the AC joint capsule.
+A fall on the shoulder drives the acromion downwards whilst the collar bone is held up by strong neck muscles, the trapezius and the sternocleidomastoideus muscles, rupturing the AC joint capsule.